 Basal Cell and Squamous Cell Carcinomas

-In advanced cases of BCC and SCC, the tumor spreads and affects other areas of the body.
+In advanced cases of BCC and SCC, the tumor spreads and affects other parts of the body.
 Resection may be more difficult or even impossible, and radiation may not be an option.
 It is in these situations that a medical oncologist may become part of your health care team, and the use of oral or intravenous (through the vein) drugs will be considered as a way to destroy the cancer.
-Drugs differ, based on whether the cancer is basal cell or squamous cell.
+Drugs differ based on whether the cancer is basal cell or squamous cell.

 Advanced Basal Cell Carcinoma

 Several years ago, researchers discovered that more than 70 percent of BCCs have certain gene mutations (changes) in what is called the “Hedgehog pathway.”
-These changes activate the growth of the basal cell cancer cells and allow for their survival.
+These changes activate the growth of the cancer cells and allow for their survival.
 Finding the mutations meant that drugs could be designed to target those pathways.

 The development and approval of vismodegib and sonidegib has launched additional research efforts, which may lead to the creation of new drugs to treat basal cell cancers.

-Advanced Squamous Cell Cancer
+Advanced Squamous Cell Skin Cancer

-Advanced squamous cell skin cancer is rare, and there have been few clinical trials.
-There is much more data available on squamous cell cancer of the head and neck, and the FDA has approved the targeted treatment cetuximab (Erbitux) for those cancers; it is also approved for the treatment of certain types of colorectal cancer.
+Advanced squamous cell skin cancer is rare, and until recently there have been few clinical trials.
+There is much more data available on squamous cell cancer of the head and neck, and the FDA has approved the targeted therapy cetuximab (Erbitux) for those cancers; it is also approved for the treatment of certain types of colorectal cancer.
 Cetuximab, given intravenously, can block one of the signals that tells a tumor to grow by attaching to a structure on the cell called the epidermal growth factor receptor (EGFR).

 Treatment Approaches for Melanoma